ptsteadman/notebook/stories/a-quiet-new-voice.md

 The focused ultrasound effector was capable of producing at least a million different qualia, consistently, thousands of times a second.
 Experiments with human cortical plasticity had shown that novel qualia could be interpreted semantically.

-At lunch, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a high-bandwidth direct semantic communication channel between the computer and brain.
+At lunch the next Monday, Addison explained the obvious: it was Feyerabend's job to develop a useful set of symbol groundings for the qualia, so that they could be used as a high-bandwidth direct semantic communication channel between the computer and brain, the first useful Computer Brain Interface.

 "I'd love to tell you that this will just be a prototype, but my feeling is that whatever you develop, it will be widely adopted.
 Of course, it'll be adapted